nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 - "Explain where information is stored at each stage of Git commit workflow."
 keypoints:
 - "Files can be stored in a project's working directory (which users see), the staging area (where the next commit is being built up) and the local repository (where commits are permanently recorded)."
-- "`git add` puts files in the staging area."
+- ""git add" puts files in the staging area."
-- "`git commit` saves the staged content as a new commit in the local repository."
+- ""git commit" saves the staged content as a new commit in the local repository."
 - "Always write a log message when committing changes."
+- "View previous commits using the "git log" command."
 ---

 We can check the contents of the file that we previously saved in our project directory using the `%cat` magic: